 We began operations in December 1989.
 At that time we provided research services, mostly to US government agencies, on classified projects.
-We have financed our operations since 1999 primarily through the sale of our equity securities and have devoted substantially all of our resources to research and development relating to MelaFind®.
-Our net loss for the six months ended June 30, 2007 was approximately \$6.1 million, and as of June 30, 2007, we had an accumulated deficit of approximately \$37.3 million.
-Our research and development expenses may continue to increase in connection with our clinical trials and other development activities related to MelaFind®.
-If we receive PMA approval for MelaFind® from the FDA, we expect to incur significant sales and marketing expenses, which will require additional funding, and manufacturing expenses.
+We have financed our operations since 1999 primarily through the sale of our equity securities and have devoted substantially all of our resources to research and development relating to MelaFind[®].
+Our net loss for the nine months ended September 30, 2007 was approximately \$8.8 million, and as of September 30, 2007, we had an accumulated deficit of approximately \$40.0 million.
+Our research and development expenses may continue to increase in connection with our clinical trials and other development activities related to MelaFind[®].
+If we receive PMA approval for MelaFind[®] from the FDA, we expect to incur significant sales and marketing expenses, which will require additional funding, and manufacturing expenses.
 Additionally, our general and administrative expenses have also increased due to the additional operational and regulatory responsibilities applicable to public companies.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity.

-We may be unable to complete the development and commence commercialization of MelaFind® or other products without additional funding, and we will not be able to achieve significant commercialization without additional funding.
+We may be unable to complete the development and commence commercialization of MelaFind[®] or other products without additional funding, and we will not be able to achieve significant commercialization without additional funding.

-As of June 30, 2007 we had \$15.1 million in cash and cash equivalents.
+As of September 30, 2007 we had \$23.3 million in cash and cash equivalents and \$393 in marketable securities.
 Our operations have consumed substantial amounts of cash for each of the last seven years.
-We currently believe that our available cash and cash equivalents, including the proceeds from our November 2006 financing and our 2005 initial public offering, will be sufficient to fund our anticipated levels of operations through mid-2008.
+We currently believe that our available cash and cash equivalents, including the proceeds from our November 2006 and August 2007 financings and our 2005 initial public offering, will be sufficient to fund our anticipated levels of operations through early 2009.
 However, our business or operations may change in a manner that would consume available resources more rapidly than we anticipate.
 We expect to continue to spend substantial amounts on research and development, including conducting the pivotal clinical trial for MelaFind[®].
-We will need additional funds to fully commercialize the product, including development of a direct sales force and expansion of manufacturing capacity.
+We will need additional funds in order to achieve significant commercialization of MelaFind[®], including development of a direct sales force and expansion of manufacturing capacity.
 We expect that our cash used by operations will increase significantly in each of the next several years, and should we encounter any material delays or impediments, we may need additional funds to complete the development of MelaFind[®] and commence commercialization of MelaFind[®], and we will need additional funds to achieve significant commercialization of MelaFind[®].
 Any additional financing may be dilutive to stockholders, or may require us to grant a lender a security interest in our assets.
 The amount of funding we will need will depend on many factors, including:

-- the schedule, costs, and results of our clinical trials; - the success of our research and development efforts; - the costs and timing of regulatory approval; - reimbursement amounts for the use of MelaFind[®] that we are able to obtain from Medicare and third-party payers, or the amount of direct payments we are able to obtain from patients and/or physicians utilizing MelaFind[®]; - the cost of commercialization activities, including product marketing and building a domestic direct sales force; - the emergence of competing or complementary technological developments;
+- the schedule, costs, and results of our clinical trials; - the success of our research and development efforts; - the costs and timing of regulatory approval; - reimbursement amounts for the use of MelaFind[®] that we are able to obtain from Medicare and third-party payers, or the amount of direct payments we are able to obtain from patients and/or physicians utilizing MelaFind[®]; - the cost of commercialization activities, including product marketing and building a domestic direct sales force;

-- the costs of filing, prosecuting, defending and enforcing any patent claims and other rights, including litigation costs and the results of such litigation; - the costs involved in defending any patent infringement actions brought against us by third parties; and - our ability to establish and maintain any collaborative, licensing or other arrangements, and the terms and timing of any such arrangements.
+- the emergence of competing or complementary technological developments; - the costs of filing, prosecuting, defending and enforcing any patent claims and other rights, including litigation costs and the results of such litigation; - the costs involved in defending any patent infringement actions brought against us by third parties; and - our ability to establish and maintain any collaborative, licensing or other arrangements, and the terms and timing of any such arrangements.